What is Responsibility- Really?

 Apprentice Practice

-Choose one thing that is already yours.
+This week, choose one thing that is already yours.

-Not something new—something you already handle.
+Something you already handle.

 Ask: